hpe-dev-incubator/hpe-dev-portal/content/greenlake/data-services-on-the-hpe-greenlake-platform/home.md

 ### The future for Data Services APIs

-In the future, there will be more sets of HPE GreenLake APIs related to the additional Data Services published at the HPE GreenLake Developer Website that conform with Open API 3.1 specification.
-Furthermore, the DSCC API will eventually be published to conform to the Open API 3.1 specifications with the rest of the Open API specs in the future.
+In the future, there will be more sets of HPE GreenLake APIs related to the additional Data Services published at the HPE GreenLake Developer Website that conform with OpenAPI 3.1 specification.
+Furthermore, the Data Services Cloud Console API will eventually be published to conform to the OpenAPI 3.1 specifications just as the rest of the sets of OpenAPI specs.
 To accommodate powerful and comprehensive DataOps use cases such as presented in this blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-virtualization/) and another blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery/), the combination of multiple HPE GreenLake APIs from different sets of Data Services on HPE GreenLake platform has been used.

 ### Learn more about the Data Services APIs

-For getting started with the Data Services APIs and improve your agility in managing your data, please look at the following blog posts, Data Services documentation, and the video of the webinar in HPE YouTube channel.
+For getting started with the Data Services APIs and improve your agility in managing your data, please look at the following blog posts, Data Services documentation, and the video of the Developer Forum webinar in the HPE YouTube channel.

 1. Blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-data-services/): Getting Started with HPE GreenLake APIs for Data Services.
 2. Blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-virtualization/): Getting Started with HPE GreenLake APIs for Virtualization.